solEchoForge/solEchoForge/README.md

 ## 📫 Let’s Build Together

-- 💬 I'm open to collaborations on DeFi, tools, bots, or NFT mechanics
+- 💬 I'm open to collaborations on DeFi, tools, bots, or NFT mechanics and also Smart Contract

 - 📩 DM me on Telegram or connect on Twitter